Last Modified: November 25, 2023 | Published: April 14, 2023

 Trauma activates the sympathetic nervous system, leaving the body in fight, flight, or freeze mode.
 Being in one of these modes can make it hard to be still or pay attention.
 When your child has experienced a traumatic event in the past, they may feel unsafe or uncomfortable in many situations.

 Trauma can lead to worried thoughts, acting out, trouble being still, and negative behavior.
 This can take a lot of work to sort through.
 What can help is actively listening to your child.
 Be open, present, and available.
 Kids will often try to tell us what is wrong, given that adults stay patient and willing to listen.

 Not sure where to start?
 Try the Cadey app for strategies that will help today.

 If I think my child has ADHD, what are my next steps?

 Parent training is the first step in helping your child.
-If you would like to learn more about the signs and symptoms of ADHD, check out Cadey’s ADHD test course, where you can take a deep dive into all the signs and symptoms.
-Also check out the blog article on the Definition, Signs, and Symptoms of ADHD.
+If you would like to learn more about the signs and symptoms of ADHD, check out the blog article on the Definitions, Signs, and Symptoms of ADHD.